BFarkascode/STM32_SDIO_Fatfs/README.md

 A quick jab, the SD specifications document isn’t any better in these sections, making it an extreme chore to figure out, what we need to communicate with the card.
 When one reads through the document, extreme care must be given on the type of card it is referring to, especially to avoid mixing up the driver demands for the different card types.
 What we need is “Sd memory card” and nothing else, even if the part is called “SDIO”.
 Confusing?
 You bet!

 ### SDIO peripheral
 But enough complaining about the SD documentation, what can SDIO do for us?
-Well, it is an alternative drive to SPI with completely different pins. which should liberate an SPI for us when using an Sdcard.
+Well, it is an alternative drive to SPI with completely different pins, which should liberate an SPI for us when using an Sdcard.
 Mind, an SDIO connected reader won’t be SPI compatible on a GPIO level, so once we picked SDIO, we are stuck with it.

 SDIO is not limited to 10 MHz like SPI and has a “parallel” feature, where it can theoretically push data transfer rates from under 10 MHz to around 100 MHz (4-bit wide bus with 25 MHz clocking).